-- 14. The winch motor may become hot during winch use.
-If you winch for more than 45 seconds, or if the winch stalls during operation, stop winching and permit the winch to cool down for 10 minutes before using it again. - 15.
-After winching is complete, especially if winching at an angle, it may be necessary to re-distribute the winch cable across the winch drum.
-You will need an assistant to perform this task. - A. Release the clutch on the winch. - B. Feed out the winch cable that is unevenly bunched up in one area. - C. Re-engage the winch clutch. - Have an assistant pull the winch cable tightly with about 100 lbs.
-(45 kg) of tension using the hook strap. - E. Slowly winch the cable in while your assistant moves the end of the winch cable back and forth horizontally to evenly distribute the winch cable on the drum. - F. Doing this reduces the chances of the winch cable "wedging" itself between lower layers of winch cable.
+- 15. After winching is complete, especially if winching at an angle, it may be necessary to re-distribute the winch cable across the winch drum.
+You will need an assistant to perform this task. - a.
+Release the clutch on the winch. - b.
+Feed out the winch cable that is unevenly bunched up in one area. - c.
+Re-engage the winch clutch. - d.
+Have an assistant pull the winch cable tightly with about 100 lbs.
+(45 kg) of tension using the hook strap. - Slowly winch the cable in while your assistant moves the end of the winch cable back and forth horizontally to evenly distribute the winch cable on the drum. - f.
+Doing this reduces the chances of the winch cable "wedging" itself between lower layers of winch cable.